-Adequately characterizing the risk of peer-rejected children likely requires a personcentered rather than a variable-centered approach, given evidence of the multiple and heterogeneous child characteristics associated with rejection.
-Person-oriented approaches such as cluster analyses and latent profile analyses consider how sets of characteristics may exist within or among groups of children with the goal of identifying distinct subgroups within a population (DiStefano & Kamphaus, 2006).
+Adequately characterizing the risk of peer-rejected children likely requires a person-centered rather than a variable-centered approach, given evidence of the heterogeneous child characteristics associated with rejection.
+Person-oriented approaches such as cluster analyses and LPA consider how sets of characteristics may exist within or among groups of children with the goal of identifying distinct subgroups within a population (DiStefano & Kamphaus, 2006).

 Consistent with a person-centered approach, prior research has identified several combinations of risk factors that increase risk for peer rejection.
-For example, cluster analyses suggest that about half of the children who are rejected in elementary school are characterized by high rates of externalizing problems (aggression, impulsivity, disruptive behavior) with low rates of prosocial behavior (Cillessen et al., 1992; French, 1988; Waas, 2006).
-Some studies have identified another smaller subgroup with elevated social withdrawal, described as shy and passive with poor social skills (Bierman et al., 1993; Cillessen et al., 1992; French, 1980).
-A subgroup that is non-distinct behaviorally also emerges frequently.
+For example, cluster analyses suggest that about half of the children who are rejected in elementary school are characterized by high rates of externalizing problems (e.g., aggression, impulsivity, disruptive behavior) with low rates of prosocial behavior (Cillessen et al., 1992; French, 1988).
+Some studies have identified another smaller subgroup with elevated social withdrawal, described as shy and passive with poor social skills (Bierman et al., 1993; Cillessen et al., 1992).
+A subgroup that is nondistinct behaviorally also emerges frequently.
 An interview study conducted by Bierman and colleagues (1993) suggests that rejected children who appear behaviorally nondistinct to teachers may often be viewed as atypical and insensitive by peers, described as "oddballs" with peculiar or annoying habits.

-Since those cluster analytic studies were conducted, methodological advances have facilitated the use of latent profile analyses (LPA) for person-centered approaches, with several advantages over the cluster analytic approach.
+Since those cluster analytic studies were conducted, methodological advances have facilitated the use of LPA for person-centered approaches, with several advantages over the cluster analytic approach.
 LPA uses statistical modeling with probabilistic weighting to identify subgroups who are similar on latent variables representing underlying subgroups within a population (Muthén & Muthén, 2017).
 As noted by DiStefano and Kamphaus (2006), LPA also provides statistical indices to support the selection of subpopulations that are lacking in cluster analyses, providing a more objective foundation for identified subgroups.
 The present study utilized LPA to better understand subgroups within a large sample of peer-rejected elementary school students.